-Major Offenses: Tier 2 and 3 Behavior & Consequences Grades 6 through 8 The school's Staff and Administrative Leadership Team shall consider extenuating, mitigating or aggravating circumstances that may exist in a particular case of misconduct when determining an appropriate consequence.
-BEHAVIOR VIOLATIONS Leadership Conference and/or detention In-School Suspension (1/2 day) In-School Suspension (1day) Out-of-School Suspension (1-3 days) Out-of-School Suspension (4-10 days) Expulsion Recommendation Repetitive minor offenses that severely disrupt learning (see full Discipline Policy) 1 Provoking, instigating, or coercing others to act inappropriately Profanity/Vulgarity/Abusive Language - Negative behaviors that impact others (meanness, stirring up drama, name-calling, teasing) Dishonesty (including Lying/Academic Dishonesty/Forgery) Aggravated defiance/ Aggravated disrespect/ Refusal to obey a person in authority Stealing Using objects that (could) result in harm to others Willful destruction of school (or another person's) property while on school premises Inappropriate, non-aggressive physical contact Major disruption that results in a loss of learning time for others to include repetitive disruptions Evading adults/hiding or leaving a classroom (or school grounds) without permission Possession, use or creation of inappropriate materials Vandalism Unauthorized discharging of a fire extinguisher Intentionally setting off a fire alarm without cause Aggressive behavior, such as hitting, pushing, biting, kicking, spitting Threatening (verbal/nonverbal), harassment, intimidating, bullying (to include threat to kill) Aggressive repetitive hitting; fighting Indecent exposure Possession, distribution, or use of tobacco Aggressive behavior towards staff, such as hitting, biting, kicking, spitting Aggravated assault that results in injury to a staff member Aggravated assault that results in injury to student Threatening (verbal/nonverbal), harassment, intimidating, bullying staff (to include threat to kill) Possessing, using, transferring or threatening to use a weapon or any instrument as a weapon Possession, distribution, or use of alcohol and/or controlled and illegal substances Possession and sharing of pornography Sexual offense (aggressive bodily contact) Possession of, or explosion of, firecrackers or other explosive devices Arson Bomb threat Unrelated and/or related repetitive major offenses • • • •
+Major Offenses: ion - Tier 2 and 3 Behavior & Consequences 6 1-3 days) 4-10 days - lay) Grades 6 through 8 ce and (1/2 c (1da) sion sion datio The school's Staff and Administrative Leadership Team shall consider extenuating, mitigating or aggravating circumstances that may exist in a particular case of misconduct when determining an appropriate consequence.
+Leadership Conference and/or detention In-School Suspension (1/2 day) In-School Suspension (1day) Out-of-School Suspension (1-3 days) Out-of-School Suspension (4-10 days) Expulsion Recommendation Repetitive minor offenses that severely disrupt learning (see full Discipline Policy) Provoking, instigating, or coercing others to act inappropriately Profanity/Vulgarity/Abusive Language Negative behaviors that impact others (meanness, stirring up drama, name-calling, teasing) Dishonesty (including Lying/Academic Dishonesty/Forgery) Aggravated defiance/ Aggravated disrespect/ Refusal to obey a person in authority Stealing Using objects that (could) result in harm to others Willful destruction of school (or another person's) property while on school premises Inappropriate, non-aggressive physical contact Major disruption that results in a loss of learning time for others to include repetitive disruptions Evading adults/hiding or leaving a classroom (or school grounds) without permission Possession, use or creation of inappropriate materials Vandalism Unauthorized discharging of a fire extinguisher Intentionally setting off a fire alarm without cause Aggressive behavior, such as hitting, pushing, biting, kicking, spitting Threatening (verbal/nonverbal), harassment, intimidating, bullying (to include threat to kill) Aggressive repetitive hitting; fighting Indecent exposure Possession, distribution, or use of tobacco Aggressive behavior towards staff, such as hitting, biting, kicking, spitting Aggravated assault that results in injury to a staff member Aggravated assault that results in injury to student Threatening (verbal/nonverbal), harassment, intimidating, bullying staff (to include threat to kill) Possessing, using, transferring or threatening to use a weapon or any instrument as a weapon Possession, distribution, or use of alcohol and/or controlled and illegal substances 1 Possession and sharing of pornography 1 Sexual offense (aggressive bodily contact) Possession of, or explosion of, firecrackers or other explosive devices 1 Arson 1 Bomb threat 1 Unrelated and/or related repetitive major offenses Pue Vieletiener Diding the hus is a privilage.
+Students referred to the asheol's Landership